ajfclark/LishiKeyCuttingGuides/README.md

 ## Images

-These two images are the original and wide-mode versions:
+These two images are the default and wide-mode generated versions:

 ![](img/generated.png) ![](img/generated-wide.png)